 We have commissioned professional third-party audits of all our apps, the results of which are publicly available.

-Our open source apps feature kill switches to protect you against VPN dropouts, and built-in DNS and IPv6 leak protection ensure there is no possibility your privacy can be compromised.
+Our open-source apps feature kill switches to protect you against VPN dropouts, and built-in DNS and IPv6 leak protection prevent your privacy from being compromised.

 Our servers are all “hardened” with multiple security layers and failsafes, in addition to using robust physical security measures.
 Where security is of paramount importance, you might like to consider using our special Secure Core service for additional protection.